Welcome to PAC-TE

 PAC-TE Strategic Plan

-The Board of Directors of PAC-TE approved a new strategic plan in April, 2019.
-PAC-TE's Strategic Plan is organized around four major areas: Administration, Membership Expansion, Expansion Engagement,and Advocacy.
+The Board of Directors of PAC-TE approved a new strategic plan in 2020.
+PAC-TE's Strategic Plan is organized around four major areas: Administration, Membership Expansion, Membership Engagement,and Advocacy.

 Click here for the PDE memo, Initial Guidance on Expanding Special Education Grade Spans.